Dangerous (Michael Jackson song): Planned single release

 The album Dangerous was released in November 1991, and with shipments of seven million copies in the United States and 32 million copies sold worldwide, it stands as one of the world's best-selling records.
 The album's appeal and commercial success prompted Jackson's record company to keep releasing singles throughout 1992 and 1993, especially as Jackson was still promoting the album with a worldwide concert tour.
-However August 1993 saw intensifying media scrutiny surrounding allegations of child sexual abuse on Jackson's part.
-The album's ninth single, "Gone Too Soon", did not perform well in the United Kingdom and Jackson's health deteriorated, which eventually led to the cancellation of the album's tenth single "Dangerous" but it was released with "Remember the Time" and "Black or White" on the box set Tour Souvenir Pack.
-An alternative version and a remix, entitled "Roger's Rough Dub", were both to be included on the expanded edition of Dangerous–the bonus disc was later canceled.
+However, August 1993 saw intensifying media scrutiny surrounding allegations of child sexual abuse on Jackson's part.
+The album's ninth single, "Gone Too Soon", did not perform well in the United Kingdom and Jackson's health deteriorated, which eventually led to the cancellation of the album's tenth single, "Dangerous", but the song was released with "Remember the Time" and "Black or White" on the box set Tour Souvenir Pack.
+An alternative version and a remix, entitled "Roger's Rough Dub", were both to be included on a bonus disc of the expanded edition of Dangerous.
+The bonus disc was later shelved.